chandlerding/aws-cgw/README.md

 b) Create an IAM role for the instances , with describe-vpn-connections permission.

-c) Launch an EC2 instances in each subnes, using Amazon Linux AMI (tested, other distribution should also work, but untested at this time) , remember to assign above roles to instance
+c) Launch an EC2 instances in each subnets, using Amazon Linux AMI (tested, other distribution should also work, but untested at this time) , remember to assign above roles to instance

 d) Associate EIPs to above instances, if needed